ParnaRoyChowdhury777/Calculator---CalcuPlus/README.md

 # Calculator

-This is a mini calculator project built using HTML, CSS and Vanilla Javascript.
+This is a mini scientific calculator project built using HTML, CSS and Vanilla Javascript.

  Readme will be updated soon.